mrpajzl/autosigner/README.md

-# AutoSigner
+# FastSigner

-AutoSigner is a Nuxt app for signing iOS/tvOS applications on an M4 Mac server.
+FastSigner is a Nuxt app for signing iOS/tvOS applications on an M4 Mac server.
 Managers upload `.ipa` files with their provisioning profile and P12 certificate; the server signs them locally using macOS native `codesign` and generates OTA installation manifests.

 ## Features